WHO IS SALARY FINANCE?

-In relation to Borrow, we may share your personal information with credit rating agencies.
-We also report default or repayment arrangements to credit rating agencies.
+In relation to Borrow, we may share your personal information with credit reference agencies.
+We also report default or repayment arrangements to credit reference agencies.
 This reporting may make obtaining future credit more difficult.

 Using other websites

-Our websites may contain links to websites which are owned or controlled by parties other than Salary Finance.
+Our Site and App may contain links to websites which are owned or controlled by parties other than Salary Finance.
 These links are provided for your convenience and do not imply that we have reviewed or condone the third-party sites, their content or their privacy policies.

 When you access linked third party websites, you do so at your own risk.
 These sites may place their own cookies or other files on your computer, collect data or solicit personal information from you.
 We will not be held liable for any misuse of your information or other misconduct by the third party.